Mozilla-GitHub-Standards/2867b27b95da6eedbd182e4a21640b9929b8ed653705456df4dc5d569681b6f7/docs/source/msg_layout.rst

 Detailed message layout
 =======================

-TODO: illustrate how CEF messages are encoded in the Metlog JSON blob here
+TODO: illustrate how CEF messages are encoded in the Heka JSON blob here